emilysomerset/wastewater_paper_code/section 3.1/README.md

 ## Data

-The prepared SARS-CoV-2 concentration data is found in the data folder.
-The code to prepare this data is found in ‘create_work_d.R’ and the raw data is also found in the data folder.
+The prepared SARS-CoV-2 concentration data is found in the ‘data’ folder and is titled ‘work_d.RData’.
+The code to prepare this working data set is ‘create_work_d.R’.
+It is provided, along with the raw datasets, in the data folder.

 ``` r
 load("./data/work_d.RData")